State Operated Programs is a collaborative community that empowers each child academically, socially, and emotionally.

 When a student enrolls in the academic program at BRJD, the child’s home school is notified.
 The home school forwards portions of the child’s cumulative school record so that appropriate educational services can be provided during the period of detainment.
 When a student is released from the BRJD facility, a transfer summary reflecting grades and Virginia Standards of Learning addressed is forwarded to the student’s home school.
 These grades are factored into the student’s academic performance on his or her regular transcript.

-Six teachers are employed by Charlottesville City Schools to work at the BRJD Academic Program.
+Seven teachers are employed by Albemarle County Schools to work at the BRJD Academic Program.
 In addition, a Title I Literacy Coach is employed.
 All teachers hold an active professional license to teach in Virginia.
 Most have Master’s Degrees and are endorsed in more than one area.